DavidHe1127/Mr.He_HandBook/DevOps/AWS/KMS/README.md

 #### Best Practice

-Use the pattern below to specify a key.
+- Use the pattern below to specify a key.
 Big upside than using arn is when key is recreated no need to update the arn as long as alias stays the same.

 ```
 'ForAnyValue:StringLike': { 'kms:ResourceAliases': 'alias/your-key-alias' },
 ```

+- Enable automatic key rotation - only works for symmetric keys (CMK not data keys).
+It only changes the key material, which is the cryptographic secret (a random string) that is used in encryption operations.

 ### References